Marshall Holman

 If you’re looking for the best, unbiased speaker recommendations, paired with a top-notch customer service experience, you’re in the right place.
 At AAE Speakers Bureau, we exclusively represent the interests of our clients - professional organizations, companies, universities, and associations.
 We intentionally do not represent the speakers we feature or book.
 That is so we can present our clients with the broadest and best performing set of speaker options in the market today, and we can make these recommendations without any obligation to promote a specific speaker over another.
 This is why when our agents suggest a speaker for your event, you can be assured that they are of the highest quality with a history of proven success with our other clients.

 Marshall Holman is a keynote speaker and industry expert who speaks on a wide range of topics .
 The estimated speaking fee range to book Marshall Holman for your event is available upon request.
 Marshall Holman generally travels from and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Dennis Kelly, Michael Breed, Jordan Spieth, Peter Jacobsen and Joseph Covelle.
+Similar motivational celebrity speakers are Dennis Kelly, Michael Breed, Jordan Spieth, Peter Jacobsen and Patty Sheehan.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Marshall Holman for an upcoming live or virtual event.

 Tell us about your event!